Klaeser-Homelab/Voyagr/README.md

 `docker compose -f docker-compose.dev.yml up -d` will run the docker-compose.dev.yml that includes the build information for the Docker instance.
 Once the database is built, login to PgAdmin and change the password from the default.

 ### Backend
 `npm run dev` in /backend starts backend on 3001.
-The backend will error if you have not built the Database.
+The backend will error if you have not built the Database or it is not currently running in Docker Desktop.
 The backend uses a Node.js web framework called Express.
 Sequalize is used as a Node.js Object-Relational Manager to interact with the database with types.

 ### Deployment
 Journeyman is deployed to self-hosted docker containers running on Proxmox.
 The deployment is configured using GitHub Actions configured in `.github/workflows/deploy.yaml`.
 Dockerfiles that build the layers of the containers and a docker-compose file that configures the services run in the container.